apiel/wudo/README.md

 ### Todo and possible idea

-- fix issue allow/block follower
+- fix space between #tag
 - new tag & trend tag
 - search by tag
+- make it shareable!! share_target or reactnative app? or java nativ app?

 - we tag followed and so on, show user that something happen
 - add tooltip for explaining how to use youdo.wtf